In search of Talent Since 1993

-It is a nonprofit venture promoted by a group of elite educationalists, Kochi, India.
-More than 55,000 school children from all over India had been presented with scholarships and useful books in the last 19 years of its fruitful existence.
-Other activities of IGSC include seminars, study tours and painting, essay and speech competitions to create environmental concern and ecological awareness in school children.
+It is a nonprofit venture promoted by a group of elite educationalists.
+More than 65,000 school children from all over India had been bestowed with scholarships, medals and useful books during the last 22 years of its fruitful existence.
+Other activities of IGSC include seminars, study tours, literary and painting competitions to create environmental concern and ecological awareness in school children.

 Copyright © igscscholarshIp.org 2015. | Address.
 Institute of General Studies for Children, KEWF Bldg., Kochi, Kerala - 682035, Email : firstname.lastname@example.org

 Kalpana Chawla (March 17, 1962 – February 1, 2003) was an Indian-American astronaut and the first Indian woman in space.
 She first flew on Space Shuttle Columbia in 1997 as a mission specialist and primary robotic arm operator.
 In 2003, Chawla was one of the seven crew members killed in the Space Shuttle Columbia disaster.